Scott Armstrong’s research webpage

 My research lies in mathematical physics, probability theory, and partial differential equations, with a particular emphasis on homogenization theory.
 This field investigates elliptic and parabolic equations, along with the associated diffusion processes, in highly heterogeneous environments.

 My recent focus has been on developing rigorous renormalization group methods, inspired by homogenization techniques, and applying them to problems in mathematical physics.
-For a high-level overview, see the short review article we wrote with T. Kuusi for Proceedings of the ICM 2026.
+For a high-level overview, see the short review article we wrote with Tuomo Kuusi for Proceedings of the ICM 2026, or this talk I recently gave at IHES on our work.

-Some of our recent work with T. Kuusi and A. Bou-Rabee has been featured in Quanta magazine
+Some of our recent work with Tuomo Kuusi and Ahmed Bou-Rabee has been featured in Quanta magazine.

 My research is supported by an ERC Advanced Grant (from Oct 1, 2025 – Sept 30, 2030).
 I will be considering postdoctoral candidates with strong backgrounds in probability, analysis, and mathematical physics.
 (A strong background in all three is not necessary.)
 Inquiries should be directed to scottnarmstrong+erc@gmail.com.